 Sanctions against China

-Trump also wants NATO countries to impose massive tariffs on China, which he says has "a strong grip" on Russia.
+Trump also wants NATO countries to impose massive punitive tariffs against China, which he says has "a strong grip" on Russia.

-"I believe that this plan, together with NATO, as a group, introducing 50- to 100-percent import tariffs on China, which will be removed when the war between Russia and Ukraine is over, will greatly contribute to stopping this deadly but absurd war."
+"I believe that this plan, together with NATO, as a group, introducing 50- to 100-percent import duties against China, which will be removed when the war between Russia and Ukraine is over, will greatly contribute to stopping this deadly but absurd war."

 Not the first time

-Trump has several times threatened to impose new sanctions on Russia, most recently last week when Russia attacked Ukraine with what is described as the largest Russian drone swarm so far, according to AFP.
+Trump has several times threatened to impose new sanctions against Russia, most recently last week when Russia attacked Ukraine with what is described as the largest Russian drone swarm so far.
 But so far, he has not made the threats a reality, to Kyiv's frustration.

 The Western world's imports from Russia have decreased significantly since Russia's full-scale invasion of Ukraine in 2022.
-But the taps have not been completely turned off.
+But the taps are not completely turned off.

 On the other hand, a large part of the union's imports of, among other things, natural gas still comes from Russia.